-Generally, once a person accesses their pension benefits on a flexible basis, and takes an income from their pension pot, their AA changes to the lower Money Purchase Annual Allowance (MPAA).
+Generally, once a person accesses their pension benefits on a flexible basis, and takes an income (standalone lump sums, or UFPLS) from their pension pot, the MPAA will apply to future money purchase funding but the overall Annual Allowance remains the same (which is relevant if you are an active DB scheme member).
 When it was introduced (at the same time as pension freedoms) in 2015 the MPAA was set at £10,000.
-This limit has been cut to £4,000 from April 2017, as announced in the Chancellor’s 2016 Autumn Statement.
+This limit was cut to £4,000 from April 2017 but returned to £10,000 in 2023.

-If you have taken more than your tax free cash, even just £1, then your annual pension allowance will be restricted down by the MPAA for the rest of your life.
+If you have taken more than your tax free cash (from a flexi-access drawdown plan), even just £1, then your annual pension allowance for money purchase funding will be restricted down by the MPAA for the rest of your life.

 Will this apply to me?

-By and large, if you are over 55 and have not taken anything from your pension, or only ever taken your Pension Commencement Lump Sum (PCLS), also known as ‘tax-free cash’, then you will not be affected.
-You will still be able to obtain tax relief on any pension contributions.
+By and large, if you are over 55 and have not taken anything from your Money Purchase Pension, or only ever taken your Pension Commencement Lump Sum (PCLS), also known as ‘tax-free cash’, then you will not be affected.

-The chancellor, Philip Hammond, stated that this has come into force “to prevent inappropriate double tax relief”.
+The chancellor, Philip Hammond, stated that the MPAA came into force “to prevent inappropriate double tax relief”.
 In other words, preventing people from diverting a significant proportion of their earned income into their pension then withdrawing up to the 25% allowed tax free and/or recycling tax free lump sums back into their pension.

 What happens if I go above the MPAA?